Conservative Party Leader

 - The Progressive Conservative Party of Prince Edward Island led by Premier Dennis King

-- The Progressive Conservative Party of Nova Scotia led by Tim Houston
+- The Progressive Conservative Party of Nova Scotia led by Premier Tim Houston

-- The Progressive Conservative Party of Newfoundland and Labrador led by Paul Davis
+- The Progressive Conservative Party of Newfoundland and Labrador led by David Brazil

 - The Yukon Party led by Currie Dixon